forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 * Your organization is enrolled in the [Cloud SCC alpha program](https://services.google.com/fb/forms/commandcenteralpha/).
 * Your Forseti project has been whitelisted to Cloud SCC access.
 You should send the Forseti `project name, id and number` to your Cloud SCC contact.
-* Enable the Security Center API for the Forseti project.
+* Enable the `Cloud Security Command Center API` for the Forseti project via the Cloud Console.
 * Add the `securityCenter.editor` role to the Forseti server's service account.

 1. Open `forseti-security/configs/forseti_conf_server.yaml`.